Infrastructure asset management: Term

 Infrastructure asset management is a specific term of asset management focusing on physical, rather than financial assets.
 Sometimes the term infrastructure management is used to mean the same thing, most notably in the title of The International Infrastructure Management Manual (2000, 6th edition).
 Where there is no problem of confusion, the term asset management is more widely used, as in the professional societies: the Asset Management Council in Australia and the Institute of Asset Management in the UK.
 In this context, infrastructure is a wide term denoting road and rail, water, power, etc. assets.
 Road asset management is part of infrastructure asset management including all the physical assets on the road network such as roads, bridges, culverts, and road furniture.

 The first published use of the term asset management to refer to physical assets is not known for sure.
 The earliest adopter known for certain is Dr Penny Burns in 1984 (see the Asset Management History Project AMQI's STRATEGIC ASSET MANAGEMENT – Public infrastructure).
-The New Zealand Infrastructure Asset Management Manual published in 1996 is an early use of the specific term infrastructure asset management Home - NAMS NZ.
+The National Asset Management Manual was published in Australia in October 1994 by the Institute of Municipal Engineering Australia (now IPWEA).
+The NAMM and the New Zealand Infrastructure Asset Management Manual published in 1996 are an early use of the specific term infrastructure asset management Home - NAMS NZ.
+The NAMM and IAMM were combined into the International Infrastructure Management Manual (IIMM) published in 2000.
 The term "asset management" was first used in a document published in 1983 by the United States Department of Transportation, Federal Highway Administration entitled: Transportation Resource Management Strategies for Elected Officials of Rural Municipalities and Counties.
 That document consisted of seven chapters of resource management strategies for each of two types of transportation infrastructure - roads & bridges and public transportation.
 Each of these two parts of the document focused on the following seven categories: Planning, Prioritization, Contracting Out, Innovative Finance, Human Resource Management, Asset Management and Performance Measurement & Reporting.

 Current situation

+Australia

+Most local governments in Australia are required to develop an asset management plan for major asset classes and align the forecast outlays with a long tern financial plan to ensure the needed services from infrastructure are provided in an affordable and sustainable manner.
+Guidelines for alignment financial and non-financial aspects of asset management are available in the Australian Infrastructure Financial Management Manual published in 2009 and updated in 2015 and International Infrastructure Financial Management Manual, 2020.